All States Have A

 Imagine their surprise when they found out later, the Credit Union took all their loan money from his checking account that very day, leaving nothing in his account!
 So I guess that can happen.
 Do not notify the Bank or Credit Union until your ready to make decisions on any money in the accounts.

 Probate Costs.
 Here in Maine they are 10% of the total amount you put down that the deceased has left behind.
-They asked if his brother owned a house, we said yes.
+Probate asked if his brother owned a house, we said yes.
 The cost of the probate filing was thousands of dollars.
 I spoke up and said, "wait a minute.. the bank really owns it."
 There is no equity left.
 That helped.
 We came up with a couple of thousand in equity, which cost hundreds instead of thousands to file in Probate Court.
 Was that a win?
 Not Really.
 He had to pay from his own pocket due to having no money in his brother's Credit Union Account.

 So his poor brother had to wait until the house was sold before they could afford to place him in the ground.
 He sold the house.
 Think he made $6,000.00 off the sale, which was used to take care of his brothers remains.
-Never asked why the VA didn't step in.
+I Never asked why the VA didn't step in.

 It was a learning experience.
+Check with your own DHHS Office for

 Please Share This Information With Your Family Members and Friends.